spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 ![Architecutre diagram depicting two virtual clusters](devx_apps_deploy-apps_architecture-diagram.png)

 The top layer is Palette, which is the product platform.
 Palette can be used in two modes: app mode or cluster mode.
 Each mode is intended for different use cases and personas, but for this tutorial, you will use app mode.
-For an in-depth explanation of each mode’s differences, check out [App Mode and Cluster Mode](/introduction/palette-modes documentation)
+For an in-depth explanation of each mode’s differences, check out the [App Mode and Cluster Mode](/introduction/palette-modes) documentation.

 # Deploy The Environment